snme/fasterrib/README.md

 ## Prepare the Data

-The next step after downloading the RFC data is to run the data preparation script:
+The next step is to run the data preparation script:

 ```bash
 python -m src.prepare_data --split all
 ```

-This will prepare and save each 2d slice of every image.
+This will prepare and save each 2d slice of every scan.
 The script takes about 1 hour on our desktop workstation.

-Next, compute the class counts over the training set.
+Once that's done, compute the class counts over the training set.
 These are used for class re-weighting during training.

 ```bash
 python -m src.get_class_counts